 Nikki is a dynamic and accomplished publicity, marketing communications, and business development professional who co-founded Coterie Media, a boutique media, marketing and public relations firm based in Los Angeles.
 A successful entrepreneur, Nikki excels at creating and orchestrating highly strategic campaigns for a multitude of entertainment, lifestyle, nonprofit, and social impact clients.
 She has a wealth of experience developing strategic alliances, managing media and talent relations, producing special events, initiating sponsorship opportunities, and generating synergistic partnerships that raise awareness for each client’s specific mission, goals and objectives.
 Some of her clients have included NBCUniversal, Netflix, PBS, Discovery, Animal Planet, TLC, TV Guide, MGM, US Against Alzheimer's, Global Down Syndrome Foundation, Last Chance for Animals, and start up ventures, lifestyle / wellness experts, and notable media personalities.

 Prior to launching Coterie Media, Nikki served as Vice President of Entertainment for the powerhouse publicity firm Rogers & Cowan.
 Prior to that, she spearheaded media and corporate communications for A&E Networks.
-Throughout her career, she has played an integral role in the launch of several television cable networks, series and specials.
 Upon graduating from Pepperdine University with a degree in Marketing and Advertising, Nikki began her career in advertising at Ogilvy & Mather where she worked on the account teams for Microsoft and American Express.

 Nikki also serves as a member of the Board of Directors for the Southern California chapter of Autism Speaks.
 There she has launched and co-chaired the organization’s annual Signature Gala where she has helped raised millions of dollars to benefit families affected by autism.